-Each youth will be enrolled in a VOYA IRP program.
+Each youth is enrolled in a VOYA IRP program.
 The purpose of this program is to develop a youth's individual rehabilitation plan.
-Through this program, youth will undergo a comprehensive assessment of mental health, substance use, educational, criminogenic risk needs, medical, family, housing, and treatment needs.
-Through a MDT process that includes the youth, an individualized treatment plan is developed and submitted to the court.
-Further assessments and development of this plan is reviewed every six months with the youth and their family.
-Through this program, the youth remains engaged in their own adolescent development and re-entry process.
+Through this program, youth undergo a comprehensive assessment of mental health, substance use, educational, criminogenic risk needs, medical, family, housing, and treatment needs.
+Through an MDT process that includes the youth, an individualized treatment plan is developed and submitted to the court.
+Further assessments and development of this plan are reviewed every six months with the youth and their family.
+Through this program, the youth remain engaged in their own adolescent development and re-entry process.